-- Lead on attendance across school. - Ensure someone listens to voicemails/ collect messages from the office about children's absences. - Add absence notes to Integris and / or ensure the office have done so. - Ensure reasons for absences are accurately recorded using agreed codes. (the C code must be agreed by the head teacher) - Make contact with any families where further discussions about reason for absence is needed (including families where attendance is a concern) - Record late arrival and reasons and challenge families who arrive late. - Send out half termly attendance summaries to keep families informed of attendance. - Invite parents in to discuss attendance issues and support them to improve in attendance clinics or signing an attendance contract/plan. - In collaboration with head teacher, inform parents in writing when a child's attendance is giving further cause for concern and is being monitored. - Arrange home visits if non-attendance becomes a concern. - Celebrate good or improving attendance by rewarding children with certificates and 100% attendance pin badges at the end of the academic year.
+- Lead on attendance across school. - Ensure calls to parents happen on the first day of absence where contact has not been made by parents. - Ensure someone listens to voicemails/ collect messages from the office about children's absences. - Add absence notes to Integris and / or ensure the office have done so. - Contact Instill excellence to request home visits. - Ensure reasons for absences are accurately recorded using agreed codes. (the C code must be agreed by the head teacher) - Record late arrival and reasons and challenge families who arrive late. - Send out half termly attendance summaries to keep families informed of attendance. - Invite parents (working with Instill) in to discuss attendance issues and support them to improve in attendance clinics or signing an attendance contract/plan. - In collaboration with head teacher, inform parents in writing when a child's attendance is giving further cause for concern and is being monitored. - Arrange home visits if non-attendance becomes a concern. - Celebrate good or improving attendance by rewarding children with certificates and 100% attendance pin badges at the end of the academic year. - Praise pupils for punctuality and good attendance. - Give parents/carers details on attendance on the school website. - Update attendance data using Integris. - Provide attendance reports when requested to the headteacher. - Liaise with the ESS (Education Support Service) on attendance matters. - Work with outside agencies to support families struggling to ensure good attendance of their children.
+(Instill Excellence Itd)

-- Praise pupils for punctuality and good attendance. - Give parents/carers details on attendance on the school website. - Update attendance data using Integris. - Provide attendance reports when requested to the headteacher. - Liaise with the ESS (Education Support Service) on attendance matters. - Work with outside agencies to support families struggling to ensure good attendance of their children. - Produce attendance figures for end of year reports. - Advise the headteacher when fixed penalty notices need to be given. - Prepare relevant paperwork for attendance cases to refer to other agencies including ESS and Early help. - Complete relevant paperwork and send out refusal letters for term time holidays.
+- Produce attendance figures for end of year reports. - Advise the headteacher when fixed penalty notices need to be given. - Prepare relevant paperwork for attendance cases to refer to other agencies including ESS and Early help. - Complete relevant paperwork and send out refusal letters for term time holidays.

-The role of the school administration staff ( Mrs M Dorrell)
+The role of the school administration staff (Mrs M Dorrell)

-- Take calls from parents about absence ensuring full reasons are given. - Listen to voicemails on a day-to-day basis and record it directly onto integris. - Ensure calls to parents happen on the first day of absence where contact has not been made by parents. - Sign in children who arrive late on the Inventry system ensuring reasons for lateness are logged and add these to the register. - Sign out children who leave early (during the school day) on the Inventry system ensuring reasons are logged and add these to the register. - Sign out children who are collected late on the Inventry system ensuring reasons are logged. - Transfer calls from parents/ ask parents to wait when they arrive so they can speak to the attendance lead as necessary in order to provide them with more detailed support on attendance.
+- Take calls from parents about absence ensuring full reasons are given. - Listen to voicemails on a day-to-day basis and record it directly onto integris. - Sign in children who arrive late on the Inventry system ensuring reasons for lateness are logged and add these to the register. - Sign out children who leave early (during the school day) on the Inventry system ensuring reasons are logged and add these to the register. - Sign out children who are collected late on the Inventry system ensuring reasons are logged. - Transfer calls from parents/ ask parents to wait when they arrive so they can speak to the attendance lead as necessary in order to provide them with more detailed support on attendance. - Complete first day calling as necessary (refer to instill as necessary).